merely-useful/py-rse/index.md

 ### Handle a variable number of arguments.

-We can often make programs simpler by writing functions that take a variable number of arguments, just like `print` and `max`.
+We can often make programs simpler by writing functions that take [a variable number of arguments][variable_arguments],\index{Python!variable arguments}
+just like `print` and `max`.
 One way to to require user to stuff those arguments into a list, e.g.,